varlogtim/xcalar-infra/vault/README.md

         "Arn": "arn:aws:iam::5591664111111:user/abakshi"
     }

-### Integration with AWS cli
+### AWS CLI integration

-The aws cli can call out to an external process and read back the output as a json containing your credentials.
-Make a small shell script that calls vault with the role you want to assume, say in `~/bin/awscreds.sh`
+Usually the aws cli is configured to use AccessKeys and SecretAccessKeys from (static) values you've provided a while back.
+For convenience the cli saves these static passwords to disk, and it's best practice to rotate them frequently.
+Newer versions of aws cli have a way to call out to an external process and have it provide the credentials.
+We just need a bridge from Vaults format to AWS's format and add some caching, so we don't keep generating new credentials from Vault for every aws cli call.
+The wrapper script in $XLRINFRA/bin/vault-aws-credentials-provider.sh does exactly this.

 ```sh
 #!/bin/bash